fetchai/agents-aea/docs/package-imports.md

 The above shows a part of the `aea-config.yaml`.
 If you see the connections, you will see that we follow a pattern of `author/name_package: version` to identify each package.
 The author that we are using is the author of the package and not the author that shows the `aea-config.yaml` file.
 This indicates, that we are using a package that is made by Fetch.ai and is located inside the `vendor/fetchai/connections` folder.

-The way we import packages inside the agent is in the form of `packages.author.package_type.package_name.module`.
-This happens because when we run the agent, it is created a virtual folder with the name packages.
+The way we import packages inside the agent is in the form of `packages.author.package_type.package_name.module_name`.
+So for the above example, the import path is `packages.fetchai.connections.stub.module_name`.

+The framework loads the modules from the local agent project and adds them to Python's sys.modules under the respective path.

 ## Create a package